phil-nye/CS1632/Deliverable3/README.md

         README.txt (this document)
         Test Results - All_in_Deliverable3.xml (xml of coverage report)

-Important Notes:
+<p>Important Notes:</p>
     Using -
         "selenium-server-standalone-2.52.0.jar"
         "junit-4.12.jar"
         "selenium-java-2.52.0.jar"

-    Mozilla Firefox should be installed because tests us FirefoxDriver() as its WebDriver.
+    Mozilla Firefox should be installed because tests use FirefoxDriver() as its WebDriver.